pixelprei/btrfs-clicker/README.md

 # btrfs-clicker

 This is yet another small set of scripts for _creating and pruning BTRFS snapshots_.
 I use it on my immutable Linux operating system (ATOMIC Fedora).
 It can be run by ordinary users, as long as they are allowed `sudo btrfs`.
-It does not require access to any files outside of `$HOME`.
+The scripts do not require access to any files outside of `$HOME`.

 The scripts maintain sets of hourly, daily, weekly and monthly snapshots.
 The scripts are _idempotent_, meaning that the scripts can be called any number of times without causing uninteded effects (see usage).